VirtusVerbis/BTC_Anrdoid_Miner/fake_stratum/README.md

 # Fake Stratum Server

+USED FOR TESTING APP BEHAVIOUR ONLY!
+Runs separate from app as Python executable.

 Minimal Stratum TCP server for testing the BTC Android Miner app without a real pool.
 It repeats the same block template on a timer, uses a configurable difficulty, and returns configurable or random Accept/Reject for share submits.

 ## Requirements